pseuxide/pseuxide.github.io/_drafts/2023-12-14-diving_into_the_world_of_modding_unity_games.md

 I'll show you the esp function and how I update the entity real time later but let me show you about Lethal Company's in-game entities `GrabbableObject[]` and `EnemyAI[]` first.
 Let's fire up dnSpy and take a look at in-game objects statically.

 ### esp function

+This is the esp function and some other utilities it uses.

 ```cs
 using UnityEngine;